Locus of control: Gender-based differences

 As Schultz and Schultz (2005) point out, significant gender differences in locus of control have not been found for adults in the U.S. population.
 However, these authors also note that there may be specific sex-based differences for specific categories of items to assess locus of control; for example, they cite evidence that men may have a greater internal locus for questions related to academic achievement.

-A study made by Takaki and colleagues (2006), focused on the sex or gendered differences with relationship to internal locus of control and self-efficacy in hemodialysis patients and their compliance.
-This study showed that female people who had high internal locus of control were less compliant in regards to their health and medical advice compared to the male people that participated in this study.
+A study made by Takaki and colleagues (2006) focused on the sex or gendered differences with relationship to internal locus of control and self-efficacy in hemodialysis patients and their compliance.
+This study showed that women who had high internal locus of control were less compliant in regards to their health and medical advice compared to the men that participated in this study.
 Compliance is known to be the degree in which a person's behavior, in this case the patient, has a relationship with the medical advice.
 For example, a person that is compliant will correctly follow his/her doctor's advice.

-A 2018 study that looked at the relationship between locus of control and optimism among children aged 10–15, however, found that an external locus of control was more prevalent among young girls.
-The study found no significant differences had been found in internal and unknown locus of control.